harshithaanuganti/llm-serving-platform/README.md

 | Latency p99 | TBD | TBD |
 | Batch size | TBD | TBD |

+## Architecture decisions

+- **Two-phase build** — validate the entire platform on cheap CPU infrastructure before incurring GPU costs.
+The Helm chart switches between CPU stub and GPU vLLM by changing resource limits and the container command.
+- **GitOps with Argo CD** — git is the single source of truth.
+A push to main triggers CI, which builds and pushes the image, then Argo CD auto-deploys.
+No manual kubectl commands in normal operation.
+- **Infrastructure as code** — the entire AWS environment (VPC, EKS, IAM, networking) is reproducible from Terraform in any region with one command.

 ## Local development

 ```bash
 # Run locally
 docker build -t llm-serving-platform:latest .